altashly1/HMM-withJumps/README.md

 ## Running Simulations

-For interactive use and experimentation, a Jupyter notebook (`simulation_notebook.ipynb`) is also provided.
+For interactive use and experimentation, a set of Jupyter notebooks is also provided.

-To run simulations, execute the provided script:

 Adjust parameters in the configuration file as needed for specific tickers and simulation scenarios.

 ## Validation